 Now entering its sixth year, the Federal Motor Carrier Safety Administration’s Compliance, Safety, Accountability (CSA) initiative is a bit of a thorn in the sides of truckers and trucking companies, which is good news for motorists as the stricter enforcement of safety checks means safer roads for the average driver.
 Using data from roadside inspections, driver and vehicle violations, and crash reports, CSA identifies trucking companies and drivers with safety problems and targets them for further investigation.

-The Three Most Common Truck Violations
+The Three Most Common Violations That Cause Truck Accidents

-Very often accidents are caused not by driver error, but by a mechanical problem on the truck.
+Very often truck accidents are caused not by driver error, but by a mechanical problem on the truck.
 Regular inspections by the driver and routine maintenance tasks can reduce the risk caused by these problems, but many drivers fail to do that.
 CSA inspections show that the most common violations are the following:

-- Lighting.
 Broken lights are probably cited most frequently because they are easily seen by law enforcement as trucks cruise by at night.
 When headlights and brake lights are out, other drivers cannot see a truck approaching from behind or cannot tell when a truck is slowing down or stopping in front of them, creating an obvious danger.
 Other lights, such as front clearance lamps and side marker lights, are there to let other vehicles see the size of the truck at night.
 When these lights are out, cars and other trucks cannot tell how wide or how long a truck is, which could lead to an accident.

-- Brakes.
 With over a million brake violations cited by CSA each year, this is clearly a major concern.
 We’ve all seen the runaway truck ramps on highways and the thought of a truck losing its brakes is terrifying.
 Truck drivers need to be trained in how to inspect their brakes before every trip and repairs must be done by certified truck mechanics.

-- Tires.
 Truck tires take a beating and when they are not repaired or replaced when needed, they pose a hazard to other drivers.
 The biggest problem uncovered by inspections is lack of tread depth, meaning the tire’s grip on the road is compromised.
 Replacing truck tires is expensive, which is why many trucking companies and independent drivers avoid it.

 The Three Most Common Truck Driver Violations